zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 This method stops recording on the client.

-> Call this method before calling `leaveChannel`, otherwise the recording automatically stops when the `leaveChannel` method is called.
+> Call this method before calling the `leaveChannel` method.
+Otherwise, the recording automatically stops when you call the `leaveChannel` method.

 <table>
 <colgroup>